 Less than a decade ago, completely automated aerial vehicles that could be used by the general public was the stuff dreams were made of.

-These are the uses that many of us involved in the drone industry already know about…But what about those businesses and individuals that have been working in the shadows over the past years, using drones commercially in some of the most unique and surprising ways?
+These are the uses that many of us involved in the drone industry already know about: aerial photography, mapping, roof inspections, etc…But what about those businesses and individuals that have been working in the shadows over the past years, using drones commercially in some of the most unique and surprising ways?

 1. Airborne Mine Decommissioning

 As any war vet injured by an IED/Mine will tell you, mines are one of the most horrifying nightmares facing our troops today.
 They are responsible for killing upwards of 10 people per day and can go on killing for many years after wars have ended (often resulting in many innocent civilian deaths).

 Current demining methods involve things like sending out animals (mine sniffing dogs) into minefields, using large armoured trucks and even soldiers equipped with metal detectors.
 All of these methods obviously put both human and animal lives at risk, but up until now these were the only available options.

 It was for this reason that brothers Massoud Hassani and Mahmud Hassani decided to build a drone that was capable of decommissioning mines.
 After a successful Kickstarter crowdfunding campaign the team went to work finalizing their design.

 MineKafon also has their own software to track and mark mines in the field for any of their drones as well has their MK Ball demining system.

 The company “Mine Kafon” now has several models including the MK Ball, which is essentially a giant “tumbleweed” with built in GPS tracking, that rolls across the landscape and blows up mines.

 2. Airport Bird Control Using Electronic Falcons